 It took me a long time for me to believe I was technical.

-When I went through high school, we only got mobile phones in my final 2 years of high school.
+When I went through high school, we only got mobile phones in my final two years of high school.
 I sent my first Hotmail in Year 10.
 I then studied two non-technical degrees — Law and Commerce.
-What I didn’t realise at the time, was that I was as technical as I could be — for what tech existed at that time.
+What I didn’t realize at the time was that I was as technical as I could be for what tech existed at that time, which connects to understanding A brief overview of how Git works.

 In fact, in Commerce, despite not being a ‘technical’ degree, we learned Information Systems.
 At the time, given Amazon had just launched, Facebook was unknown and Google was not a household name.
 It all involved summarising how computing code operated — via input, processing, storage and output, driven by the CPU.
 As part of this basic database creation and management via Microsoft Access and Excel Formulas.
 I actually went on to teach this subject at the University of Adelaide, in 2005, at only 23 years of age.
 There were very few people at the time who fully understood the subject itself.